goaver/api-integration/docs/watchlist.md

 - <b>lastRecheckDate</b> - The UTC date / time of the last recurring search that was done based on this search
 - <b>searchCriteria</b> - The search criteria provided for the search
 - <b>watchlistResults</b> - The list of matches found for the search criteria
+- <b>adverseMediaResults</b> - The list of adverse media results found for the search criteria

 #### Example Response
 <pre>